omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 ## **Part IV: Meta-Reasoning Frameworks**
 > At some point, the goal stopped being to make the model reason — it became to make it remember how it reasoned.

+### **4.1 Buffer of Thoughts (Peking University, UC Berkeley, Stanford Univesity)**
+As reasoning methods grew more elaborate, they also became computationally expensive.
+Sampling multiple chains or recursive queries demanded many forward passes. **Buffer of Thoughts** (BoT) proposed a more efficient path: store and resuse reasoning structures instead of rebuilding them from scratch each time. <br>
+BoT introduces a **meta-buffer**, a library of thought templates representing generalized problem-solving strategies (math reasoning, code writing, commonsense etc).
+When a new problem appears, the model first runs a **distiller** that extracts essential information, constraints, goals, and key variables, and then retrieves the most similar thought template from the buffer.
+If no suitable template exists, it generates a new one, and saves it for future use. <br>

+**Mechanics in Brief**
+- Each task is distilled into a high-level description using a meta prompt.

+- Templates are clustered by semantic similarity and categorized into six reasoning types.

+- Redundant templates are detected via embedding similarity; novel ones are appended.

+- Distilled templates (DTs) evolve over time, summarizing past reasoning experiences

+This transforms the LLM into a system that **learns meta-strategies**.
+Instead of performing every reasoning sequence from scratch, it draws from past distilled traces, like a scientist resuing proven methods.
+BoT gives small models a reasoning scaffold, letting them imitate the structured thinking of larger ones.
+However, its reliance on fixed templates limits creativity; the model can struggle with genuinely novel problems that dont match any stored template.
+The redundacny-check mechanism feels like an early glimbse of memory compression for reasoning traces. <br>
+Meta-reasoning = remembering how to think.
+Template retrieval reduces the compute but risks over-fitting to previous logic forms.
+BoT introduces persistence and memory into reasoning pipeline, a first step toward cumulative cognition.

+### **5.2 Tree of Thoughts (Princeton University, Google DeepMine)**
+If BoT adds memory, Tree of Thoughts adds exploration.